scalabli/quo/docs/args.rst

 fun if they work with files the Unix way, which is to accept ``-`` as a special file that refers to stdin/stdout.

-quo supports this through the :class:`quo.File` type which intelligently handles files for you.
-It also deals with Unicode and bytes correctly for all versions of Python so your script stays very portable.
+quo supports this through the :class:`quo.types.File` type which handles files for you.
+It also deals with Unicode and bytes.

 Example: